REOC Remote Operator's Certificate Australian Drone Licence CASA

 The Remote Operator’s Certificate (REOC) is issued by CASA (Civil Aviation Safety Authority) and is required for businesses that wish to operate drones for commercial purposes in Australia.
 While individuals need a Remote Pilot Licence (RePL) to fly drones commercially, businesses need a REOC to conduct drone operations legally.

-The REOC essentially allows businesses to operate under their own name, rather than relying on an external operator with a REOC.
+The REOC essentially allows businesses to operate under their own name, rather than relying on an external drone operator with a REOC.
 It is the equivalent of having an Operator’s Certificate, giving the company the authority to perform commercial drone operations, oversee flights, and manage a team of certified drone pilots.

 If you’re looking to grow your drone business and expand your service offerings, obtaining a REOC is a critical step.
 A business without a REOC can only operate under the authority of a certified operator, which can limit your potential clients and the types of projects you can take on.